SM Supermalls: SM Cinema

-Aside from traditional cinemas, SM Cinema offers the Director's Club, IMAX, Large Screen Format, Centerstage, and SM Event Screen.
+SM Cinema offers regular cinemas, Director's Club, IMAX, ScreenX and Event Screen.

+Regular Cinemas

+Most of the regular cinemas offer digital projection and laser projection (in newer and redeveloped locations) paired with 5.1 or 7.1 surround sound audio.

+The Large Screen Format is a regular cinema equipped with a screen 30% larger than the standard cinema screen size and is equipped with Dolby 7.1 surround sound system or Dolby Atmos sound system (in SM City Fairview and SM Seaside City).
+It opened its first branch in SM City Cabanatuan in 2015.
+The Large Screen Format is now part of the regular cinema lineup since SM City Iloilo (under Cinema 3).

+Centerstage is a regular cinema combined with traditional theater features.
+Thus, it is designed to accommodate a range of events, including live musical concerts and theatrical performances.
+The Centerstage is currently available at SM Seaside City, it formerly operated at SM Mall of Asia until 2020.

+Director's Club

 The Director's Club, available at several malls, features leather-recliner-seating and butler service, equipped with Dolby 7.1 surround sound or Dolby Atmos depending on the branch.
-It opened its first branch at SM Mall of Asia in 2006, and it opened its newest branch at SM City Laoag in May 2025.
+It opened its first branch at SM Mall of Asia in 2006, and it opened its newest branch at SM City Zamboanga in March 2026.
+It will open up the format's first LED cinema screen in the country at SM Nuvali on November 2026.

+IMAX

 SM Cinema operates IMAX theaters in the Philippines in partnership with IMAX Corporation.
 The first IMAX branch in the Philippines opened in 2006 at SM Mall of Asia.
 It initially had a capacity of 635 seats (later reduced to 490+ seats after renovation and Paragon 918 seating upgrade in 2019) and a screen height of 21.955 m, making it the largest cinema screen in the country.

 It opened its first IMAX with Laser at SM City Iloilo in November 2023.

 The partnership deal will have seven IMAX with Laser upgrades and three new locations.
 Three locations in Metro Manila have been upgraded to IMAX with Laser in SM Aura, SM Mall of Asia, and SM North EDSA.
-The three new IMAX locations would possibly be opening at regional locations such as the upcoming SM Neo Verde.
+The three new IMAX locations will be opening at regional locations such as SM Nuvali on November 2026 and marks the first IMAX location in South Luzon.

-The Large Screen Format is equipped with a screen 30% larger than the standard cinema screen size and is equipped with Dolby 7.1 surround sound system or Dolby Atmos sound system (in SM City Fairview and SM Seaside City).
-It opened its first branch in SM City Cabanatuan in 2015.

-Centerstage is a cinema combined with traditional theater features.
-Thus, it is designed to accommodate a range of events, including live musical concerts and theatrical performances.
-The Centerstage is currently available at SM Seaside City.
+ScreenX

+SM Cinema opens up the first ScreenX theater in the country at SM Mall of Asia in November 2025.

+Event Screen

-SM Event Screen is designed to host private gatherings, with a screen measuring 5.4 by 3.2 m.
+Event Screen is designed to host private gatherings, with a screen measuring 5.4 by 3.2 m.
 Its first branch was opened at SM City Tanza in October 2022.
 It also opened branches at Aura, Bataan, Bicutan, Cebu, Tuguegarao, and Urdaneta Central.